 Dance Me to My Song (Rolf de Heer, 1998) wr.
 Heather Rose; Heather Rose, John Brumpton; Cannes; main character/actress (and writer) has cerebral palsy

 Hammers over the Anvil (Ann Turner, 1993) wr.
 Peter Hepworth, Ann Turner, novel Alan Marshall, dp James Bartle, prod.
 Ben Gannon; Charlotte Rampling, Russell Crowe; point of view is that of a crippled boy (based on novel by Alan Marshall, who had polio)

 Lilian's Story (Jerzy Domaradzki, 1996) prod.
-Marian Macgowan, novel Kate Grenville 1984, based on Bea Miles; Ruth Cracknell, Barry Otto, Toni Collette; we see Lilian's father having sex with her; review by Peter Malone in Cinema Papers, no. 110, June 1996; (cf. NZ film The Heart of the Stag, where there is less or no trauma; cf. also another film with Cracknell, The Singer and the Dancer); Collette won Best Supporting Actress AFIs 1996
+Marian Macgowan, novel Kate Grenville 1984, based on Bea Miles; Ruth Cracknell, Barry Otto, Toni Collette; we see Lilian's father raping her; review by Peter Malone in Cinema Papers, no. 110, June 1996; (cf. NZ film The Heart of the Stag, where there is less or no trauma; cf. also another film with Cracknell, The Singer and the Dancer); Collette won Best Supporting Actress AFIs 1996

 Malcolm (Nadia Tass, 1986) dp David Parker; Colin Friels (Malcolm), John Hargreaves (Frank) (AFI Best Supporting Actor), Lindy Davies (Judith), Chris Haywood (Willy), Charles Tingwell (Tramways Supervisor); 85 min.